-Whether you want to have highly competitive teams and train future collegiate players, or just start a smaller rec program and introduce the sport to younger players, there is a lot to think about when you’re starting a new organization.
+Whether you want to have highly competitive regional teams and train athletes for college coaches, or just start a smaller local team and introduce the sport to younger age groups, there is a lot to think about when you’re starting a new organization.

 Start researching facilities in your area that might work well for rentals.
 Find and compare prices (remember you can use several different facilities if needed).
 Don’t sign any long-term contracts at first, because you never know how your needs might change over the next few years.

-You can always start small with your facility, and you can also save a bit in facility rental by having several teams practice at the same time.
+You can always start small with your facility, and you can also save a bit in facility rental by having several club teams practice at the same time.

-Long-term if you have 15+ teams, buying your own volleyball specific facility or permanently leasing space can be the most cost effective option so you no longer have to pay rental fees.
+Long-term if you have 15+ travel teams, buying your own volleyball specific facility or permanently leasing space can be the most cost effective option so you no longer have to pay rental fees.
 And if your club doesn’t need all of the court time throughout the year, you can rent your facility to other volleyball clubs or for other sports.

 Tournament entry fees can vary depending on if you’re registering for National, Regional, or Local events.
 It’s important to decide a rough estimate on total tournament costs before deciding upon player fees for the year so you can make sure you’ll be able to comfortably cover the costs of tournament entry.

 A strong logo and branding are important for credibility for your club.
 The good news is you don’t have to have art skills to get a professional logo.
 We’d recommend using a freelancing service like www.freelancer.com or www.upwork.com.

-Want a logo for free quickly?
-You might have success reaching out to local high school or college students that are looking for items to put on their resume.
+Or, you might have success reaching out to local high school or college students that are looking for items to put on their resume.
 Logos are typically pretty simple to make, and you might be able to convince a local student to create a logo for free to put in their portfolio.

 It’s critical to have a website that players and parents can access to find information about your club, tryout dates, tournament schedules, and to register and make payments.
 A strong website can add major credibility to your new club, while a weak web presence can turn new participants away before you get the chance to meet them.

-It’s pretty simple to set up and create a website, and shouldn’t cost you more than $50 per month at first.
-If you want to add more features to your website (like notifications & messaging or custom artwork) you can always add them at a later date your costs may increase over time, but you can start small.
+It’s pretty simple to create a club volleyball website, and shouldn’t cost you more than $30 per month at first.
+If you want to add more features to your website (like notifications & messaging or custom artwork) you can always add them at a later date.
+Your costs may increase over time, but you can start small.

 Teams need coaches, and you probably don’t have the time to coach all of the teams yourself.
 If you’re just starting out and you just have a few teams, try to get coaches on a volunteer basis instead of paying coaches up front, especially if you don’t have a large amount of player commitments yet.